How to drive product adoption? Get 10+ tactics from our foolproof playbook

 🕒 1.5h average session time per user per day

-• Intrinsic rewards are self-determined
+- Intrinsic rewards are self-determined and psychologically fulfilling

-• They don’t rely on reinforcement/environmental factors
+- They don’t rely on external reinforcement or fluctuating budget factors

-Build your own gamified user journey with StriveCloud
+Build your own gamified user journey to drive product adoption with StriveCloud

 👉 58% increase in Daily Active Users on average across all our customers

+By leveraging proprietary data and behavioral triggers, we help you navigate the 2026 landscape where efficiency is the top priority for 81% of SaaS leaders.
 To start your journey today, get in touch with our expert team.
 There’s no better time than now to optimize your platform and make it the best it can be!